dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 A transfer implicitly clears all active token-level approvals for the successfully transferred tokens.
 This implicit clearing of approvals only clears token-level approvals and never touches collection-level approvals.
 No explicit entry in the block log is created for the clearing, but it is implied by the transfer entry.

+Batch transfers are not atomic by default, i.e., a user SHOULD not assume that either all or none of the transfers have been executed.
+A ledger implementation MAY choose to implement atomic batch transfers, in which case the metadata attribute `icrc7_atomic_batch_transfers` is set to `true`.
+If an implementation does not specifically implement batch atomicity, batch transfers are not atomic due to the asynchronous call semantics of the Internet Computer platform.
+An implementor ot this standard who implements atomic batch transfers and advertises those through the `icrc7_atomic_batch_transfers` metadata attribute SHOULD take great care to ensure everything required has been considered to achieve atomicity of the batch of transfers.

 ```candid "Type definitions" +=
 TransferFromArg = record {
     spender_subaccount: opt blob; // the subaccount of the caller (used to identify the spender)